 The Markup also practices what it preaches.
 Unlike other news organizations that report on social media privacy scandals while relying on highly targeted and privacy-invading ads, The Markup collects as little user data as possible when you visit its site and does not show any ads.
 Instead, it is funded by donations, so it is not beholden to Big Tech companies.

-Noyb, or None of Your Business, is a privacy enforcement non-governmental organization founded by legal privacy activist Max Schrems.
+Noyb, or None of Your Business(new window), is a privacy enforcement non-governmental organization founded by legal privacy activist Max Schrems.
 Schrems has already fundamentally altered how the European Union treats data and privacy.
 In 2013, he sued several tech companies for privacy violations, and after two years of litigation, he won.
-The 2015 Court of Justice of the EU ruling ended the “Safe Harbor” data transfer agreement between the EU and the US, preventing EU data from being transferred to the US.
+The 2015 Court of Justice of the EU ruling ended the “Safe Harbor(new window)” data transfer agreement between the EU and the US, preventing EU data from being transferred to the US.

 Noyb has assembled a team of legal experts focused on using Schrems’s blueprint of bringing strategic litigation against corporations to highlight privacy violations.
 Its lawsuits have been instrumental in protecting private citizens’ fundamental right to privacy.